QuicksandDesignStudio/Infrasonic-Server-And-Client/README.md

 # real-time-serial-fft

-FFT viz with python example in Python-WAV-FFT-Example-Code
+FFT visualisation with python example in _Python-WAV-FFT-Example-Code_ folder